|

 called

-the truckers face, and that makes it more terrifying.
+somehow makes it more terrifying.
 This

-thriller cores
+thriller scores

 |